 Happiness advice: Mind your peaks and ends

-By: Dr. Richard Osbaldiston, EKU associate professor of psychology
+By: Dr. Richard Osbaldiston, associate professor, EKU Department of Psychology

 Most of us seek to be happier; it seems almost human nature to strive to do things that bring us happiness.
 Happiness does not happen by accident; rather, you have to work at being happy.